dandelionn/scheduler/environment-config.md

 `curl localhost`
 And you should see a bunch of html code representing a welcoming page to nginx.

-1. If it doesn't work you might needt to start nginx manually `sudo /etc/init.d/nginx start`
+1. If it doesn't work you might need to start nginx manually `sudo /etc/init.d/nginx start`

 1. Run: